Welcome to the 3DF Zephyr tutorial series.

 Both case scenario can be solved with a similar workflow, although there are some differences in the process : if needed roughly pre-align the point clouds (step 1), then execute the fine registration (step 2), and finally structure the point cloud (step 3).

 When using the gizmo, it’s advisable to enable all the desired items with their appropriate checkbox, for better workspace browsing.
-You may pick which object has to be moved from the dropdown box.
+You may pick which object has to be moved from the dropdown box “Object” (10).

-Laser scan registration in Zephyr 3.0 has been made extremly easy and extremly accurate thanks to our brand new multi ICP algorithm.
+Laser scan registration in Zephyr 3.0 has been made extremely easy and extremely accurate thanks to our brand new multi ICP algorithm.
 The process is very similar to the one described above, except that the laser scan registration usually does not have a scale factor to consider.
 The process can be summarized in this very short video tutorial:

 Simply select the desired dense point cloud from the “Project” Tab, right click it and then click “Make structured”.
 Select the options accordingly to your needs (such as compute normals and compute colors) and click OK.
 You’re done!
-(You may also unstructure any structured object at anytime, by selecting “Make unstructured”).
+(You may also unstructured any structured object at any time, by selecting “Make unstructured”).

-The next tutorial will show how generate contour lines and sections.
+The next tutorial will show how to generate contour lines and sections.
 Proceed to the next tutorial.